AyuSharma176/GCG/README.md

 # Start the frontend development server
 npm run dev

-The frontend will be running on http://localhost:5173 (or another port if 5173 is busy).
+The frontend will be running on http://localhost:5173 (or another port if it is busy).

 🤝 How to Contribute
 We welcome contributions from the community!